 - After the nuts have soaked, pour off the contaminated water.

 - Rinse the nuts or seeds with fresh water.
-You can pour fresh water back in and put it in the refrigerator and use the prepared nuts for recipes or snacks.
+You can pour fresh water back in, put it in the refrigerator, and use the prepared nuts for recipes or snacks.

 Soaked Nuts Recipes

-There are many recipes in my book, The FreeDiet®: How to heal your gut and thyroid and free yourself from pain, fatigue, fogginess, and fat.
-My wife, Dawn, has plenty of recipes using soaked nuts for all kinds of dressings and desserts.
+If you have more questions about how to remove mold from nuts, I have a great resource for you.
+There are many recipes in my book, The FreeDiet®: How to heal your gut and Thyroid and free yourself from pain, fatigue, fogginess, and fat.
+My wife, Dawn, has plenty of recipes using soaked and low mold nuts for various dressings and desserts.
 On page 32, there are detailed instructions on how to soak and dehydrate nuts properly.

 How to Roast or Dehydrate Nuts